 Welcome.
-I am an astrophysicist working at the NASA’s Space Telescope Science Institute (STScI) and the Johns Hopkins University (JHU) in Baltimore, funded through a Hubble Fellowship.
-You are currently visiting my academic website where I intend to report about recent papers and results.
+I am an astrophysicist currently based in Pasadena, California at the Carnegie Observatories and the Cahill institute for astronomy at Caltech supported through one of NASA’s Einstein Fellowships.
+I just moved from Baltimore, Maryland, were I have been a Hubble Fellow at the Space Telescope Science Institute (STScI) and the Johns Hopkins University (JHU) .
+You are currently visiting my research website where I intend to report about recent papers and results.

-My research interests are wide, but my main expertise is computation modeling of the evolution and final fate of (populations of) stars.
-In particular, I am interested in the impact of rotation and the presence of a nearby binary companion.
-Although my main work is theoretical and computational, I am closely involved in observing programs with the Hubble Space Telescope, the European Very Large Telescope and the Canadian-Hawaiian-French Telescope.
+My main expertise is computation modeling of the evolution and final fate of (populations of) stars and the impact of rotation and the presence of a nearby binary companion.
+My work is primarily computational, but I lead and am closely involved in observing programs with the Hubble Space Telescope, the European Very Large Telescope and the Canadian-Hawaiian-French Telescope.

-I was born and raised in the Netherlands and obtained my doctorate degree at the former Astronomical Institute of the University at Utrecht.
+I was born and raised in the Netherlands, where I obtained my doctorate degree at the former Astronomical Institute of the University at Utrecht.
 I held short term positions at the Instituto de Astrofísica de Canarias (IAC) in Spain as summer trainee and at the Argelander-Institut für Astronomie (AIfA) at the University of Bonn in Germany as a postdoctoral fellow.
 I moved to the United States in 2010.